dagraham/etm-dgraham/README.md

 ```
 - It is a *goal* because of the `~` type character.
 - Because I have a custom interval setting on my exercise bike, "interval training" is *specific* and *measurable*.
 It is also *achievable* and *relevant* for me.
 - The `@q` entry is required and sets to quota for this goal to 3 times per (w)eek, repeating indefinitely.
-Had the quota instead been, say, `@q 3w, 5`  then the goal would have been 5 times per week repeated for 5 weeks.
-Instead of using 'w' for weekly, it is also possible to use 'y' for yearly, 'q' for quarterly or 'm' for monthly.
+Had the quota instead been, say, `@q 1d: 0-4` then the goal would have been 1 time per (d)ay for weekday numbers in the range 0-4, inclusive, i.e., weekdays.
+Instead of using 'w' for weekly or 'd' for daily, it is also possible to use 'y' for yearly, 'q' for quarterly or 'm' for monthly.
 - The `@s` entry is required and times the goal to begin on Monday, April 22, 2024.
-Whatever date is entered will automatically indentify the appropriate period given in the @q entry - week, month, quarter or year.
+Whatever date is entered will automatically indentify the appropriate period given in the @q entry - day, week, month, quarter or year.
 - If this goal were selected in *etm* sometime during week number 22 of 2024, for example, and "F" were pressed, then *etm* would add an `@h 2024:22 1` (history of completions) entry to indicate 1 completion of the goal for the week of *2024:22*.
 Pressing "F" again in the same week with this goal selected would change this entry to `@h 2024:22 2`.
 As one last example, pressing "F" with the goal selected sometime during the week of *2024:23* would leave the recorded entry as

     ```